-“UPDATE : As on Mid June 2014, It Seems like The Renovation will take couple of months More, We will update on Google+ (Below), Follow for same.
+“UPDATE : As on October 2014, It Seems like The Renovation is in its final stage, We will update on Google+ (Below), Follow for same.
 Before : August 2013, Get ready for all new looking Taraporewala Aquarium which is one of the oldest and leading attractions of Mumbai since 1951 which faded its looks recently and is all ready with new renovations and makeup.
-A huge second generation aquarium as large as 1098 square meter wide with more species of Indian fishes and other facilities like huge touch pool, swim tank and fish spa is almost ready for public that is surely gonna attract more citizens and tourist who lately lost interest.
+A huge second generation aquarium (In General People Call it ‘Fish Museum’ while searching online ) as large as 1098 square meter wide with more species of Indian fishes and other facilities like huge touch pool, swim tank and fish spa is almost ready for public that is surely gonna attract more citizens and tourist who lately lost interest.
 This South Mumbai attraction has high hopes to double the daily walk in visitors which currently dropped to 1.5 thousand.
 62 year now, this aquarium is one and the only best of its kind for understanding and educating about Marine life, specially species of fish started by a Mumbai Parsi called Mr. Taraporewala, so is the name.
 Till date it had different species of Sea fishes including Sharks and beautiful turtles, Now undertaken by State of Maharashtra..”

 Coming months is gonna be attracting more fish lovers towards south Mumbai as the newly renovated Taraporewala aquarium which lately lost its charm due to lack of maintenance and space is getting the second generation setup ready inside with more then 1000 square meter of new total space with work currently under process since March.
 We mentioned in our older post of the attraction being a mini water world of Mumbai city with fish, turtles and more marine life, And yes the new renovation of this place is bringing us something similar one might experience, a touch pool which is specially designed place to swim in and around with about 100 different species of fish.
 This attraction is currently closed for renovation to develop with more space for growing species of fish from 50 to 55 to get double in number.